Skip to content

 }

-@Branch Compare current branch with main
+Compare this branch with main and summarize the behavioral differences,

 Checkpoints are automatic snapshots created when Agent makes changes to your code.
 They’re your instant undo button for AI modifications.